ScriptJayT/Articles/The Electron Saga/Elec-2.md

 win32
 ```

 Great!
-We build a bridge and successfully crossed it. <br> Till the next Article!
+We build a bridge and successfully crossed it.
+Let's stop here for now.
+Will see you in the next one! 👋